Phumbie/Intersection-observer-Api/README.md

-# Using browser Intersection Observer API
+# This project demonstrates how to use the native browser intersection observer api with vue.

 > My fantastic Nuxt.js project